-The Financial Management Policy Statement is supported by a number of operating procedure documents covering areas such as ordering and payments, budget responsibility, income and debt recovery, petty cash, anti-fraud, corruption and anti-bribery, procurement cards, unofficial funds and contracts and procurements.
+The Financial Management Policy Statement is supported by a number of operating procedure documents covering areas such as ordering and payments, budget responsibility, income and debt recovery, anti-fraud, corruption and anti-bribery, procurement cards, unofficial funds and contracts and procurements.

 We continue to ward against the threat of financial fraud.
 Weekly updates include, on occasion, reminders about whistleblowing and our fraud and bribery procedures, alerting staff about their role and responsibilities, and any relevant procedure they need to follow.
-The Anti-fraud, Bribery and Corruption policy document has recently been reviewed and updated.
+The Anti-fraud, Bribery and Corruption policy document has been reviewed and updated.

 The Medium-Term Finance Plan (MTFP), developed with Members, is updated annually as part of the budget setting process.
-The latest document was approved by Members in February 2023 and covers the financial years 2023-24 to 2026-27.
+The latest document was approved by Members in February 2024 and covers the financial years 2024-25 to 2027-28.
 The MTFP sets out the strategic financial context of the Authority and how it plans to balance its revenue and capital budget requirements over the life of the MTFP.
 The Plan incorporates our Reserves Strategy that shows how we are making effective use of available reserves and balances.
-Considerable work has been carried out through the Resourcing and Savings Programme (RSP) over the past few years to identify savings to help with balancing the budget in the longer term.
+Considerable work has been carried out through the Resourcing and Savings Programme (RSP) over the past few years to identify savings, and future work programmes are underway to ensure financial sustainability.

 The Authority is kept informed of and takes an active role in the financial management of the Service.
-Members seminars are held at appropriate times to update Members on the Service's financial position and future plans.
+Members seminars are held at appropriate times to update Members on the Services financial position and future plans.
 The Finance & Audit Committee receives quarterly financial performance reports and is kept informed of other financial issues as they arise.